codeangler/vpc-endpoints-lab/build-gateway.md

 ```

+The policy once enetered should look something similar to the following:

 ![figure17a](./images/us-east-1/figure17a.png)

 **Important**: The aws:sourceVpce condition key is populated when a request passes through a VPC endpoint.
 The S3 bucket policy tests for this condition and DENIES requests which do not contain/do not equal the condition.